viadonau/Pegelhub-Frontend/README.md

 Playwright may ask you to first install playwright appropriately.
 If that is the case, the command `npx playwright install` has to be executed before running the tests.

+## Compodoc

+Serves as a documentation tool for this Angular application.
+Based on the source code it generates a good-looking and easy-to-understand documentation that is easily accessible.

+### Build

+Execute the command `ng compodoc:build` to generate the documentation.

+### Serve

+Execute the command `ng compodoc:serve` to serve the documentation and gain access to it.
+The documentation should be available on port **8080**.

+**Note**

+The build command should always be executed before starting with the serve procedure.
+If this is not the case, the documentation will not be accessible.

+### Build and Serve (combined)

+Execute the command `ng compodoc:build-and-serve` to combine the build and serve procedures into one step.

+## Highcharts

+Represents a JavaScript charting library based on SVG and some canvas/WebGL.
+Used to show all kind of diagrams and charts across the application.